 It had been a week; Harry was absolutely exhausted and it was probably starting to show.

 He'd had practically no sleep whatsoever in the last seven days, and he'd barely had time to see Ron and Hermione either.
-Thankfully, he stayed at an Inn in Hogsmeade during term time, so he didn't have to go back to the Dursleys.
+Thankfully, he stayed at an inn in Hogsmeade during term, so he didn't have to go back to the Dursleys.

 He would have probably died from exhaustion if he had, with the inevitable list of chores to earn his keep that they would have had for him.
 He still had to help out at the Three Broomsticks (called so from old stories about witches in the area), but as a result they gave him free room and breakfast and dinner.
 It worked out.

-Still, je barely had time now!
-On top of the exacting amount of work he had for all of his classes, and the high standard expected for those classes, and all of the errands he was running for the Host Club in every waking second he wasn't in class, he barely got six hours of sleep a night, though Rosmerta had tried telling him he could have a night off waiting tables occasionally.
+Still, he barely had any time now!
+On top of the exacting amount of work he had for all of his classes, and the high standard expected for those classes, he now had all of the errands he was running for the Host Club every waking second he wasn't in class.
+It had been a while since he'd gotten more than six hours of sleep a night, though Rosmerta had tried telling him he could have a night off from waiting tables occasionally.

 But then he'd still owe Malfoy £18,000.

-What he was not prepared for was, when he finally had a lunch time in which he didn't bolt down his food on the way to Hogsmeade, or the library, or wherever else he had to be, was to find Bellatrix Black sitting at his table.
+What he was not prepared for was – when he finally had a lunchtime in which he didn't bolt down his food on the way to Hogsmeade, or the library, or wherever else he had to be – to find Bellatrix Black sitting at his table.

 Harry blinked, staring incredulously.
-She was talking with Hermione about some book or other, smiling, and glanced over when she saw him.
+She was talking with Hermione about some book or other, while Ron watched them dazedly.
+Bellatrix glanced over and smiled when she saw him.

-"Oh, Harry," Hermione sounded surprised, if not still pleased, to see him.
-Ron was looking dazedly at the Black sister.
-Hermione looked a bit too pleased to see him really, considering she was talking books..
+"Oh, Harry."
+Hermione sounded surprised, even pleased, to see him.
+A bit too pleased to see him, really, considering she was talking books.